 What is landlord insurance?

 So what about its strata insurance’s alter ego, landlord insurance?
-“It’s common for people to buy strata property as investments,” says Hannah.
+“It’s common for people to buy strata property as investments,” says Grace.
 “The two products, strata insurance and landlord insurance, work in tandem so that landlords are properly covered.”